 7. Learn something new.

-Everyday is an opportunity to learn something new.
-There are so many resources out there that we can use to find the answers to all those questions than pop into our minds.
-Even if it’s something simple, when you start to feel your curiosity lighting up- seek for answers.
+Every day is an opportunity to learn something new.
+There are so many resources out there that we can use to find the answers to all those questions then pop into our minds.
+Even if it’s something simple when you start to feel your curiosity lighting up- seek for answers.

 8. Learn to say “no”.

 Don’t let anyone disrespect your time; it is all too valuable just give away.
-Think before you agree to attending a party or any type of gathering.
-Hold on to your time and only give it out when the you feel it’s appropriate.
+Think before you agree to attend a party or any type of gathering.
+Hold on to your time and only give it out when you feel it’s appropriate.

 Don’t lend out money you don’t feel comfortable lending out to someone just because a friend or family member is pressuring you into it.
 Tell yourself no when you are leaning towards a purchase you don’t need and can’t afford.